3 AUG 2019

 If coming by rail, North Wollongong is your station.
 A free shuttle bus will pick you up from the west side of the station for the 5-minute trip to campus.Timetable

 Getting around Wollongong: use the free Gong Shuttle Bus to get to and from UOW.

 - What time should I arrive?

-We suggest arriving on campus 30 minutes before your first info session or tour.
+We suggest you arrive 30 minutes before your first info session or tour.
 Open Day is on from 10am till 4pm, so there’s plenty of time to experience all UOW has to offer.

 - Where should I go when I arrive?

-Head straight to the University Hall.
-It’s here where you can grab your Open Day pack that includes everything you need to make the most of the day.
+The best parking is in our Western Carpark (P4), from here follow the signs to the University Hall.
+Here you can grab your Open Day pack that includes everything you need to make the most of the day.

 - Do I need to book for Open Day or info sessions?

-While bookings are not required, registering your interest for different info sessions is a great way to plan your day, and to get the most out your visit to campus.
+While bookings aren’t required, registering your interest for different info sessions is a great way to plan your day, and get the most out your visit to campus.